Netbytesec/UiTM-iHack2022-Qualification/README.md

 # iHack2022-Qualification

 This repository contains the binaries/attachments for all challenges from the iHack 2022 CTF event.
 Each challenge is located in its own subdirectory, along with any additional files or resources needed to run the challenge.
 We also attached with a brief solution (readme.md) of each category for students to learn and restudy the challenges.
-For Web and Pwn challenges, the server that we set up during the game for the challenges has been down.
+For Web, boot2root and Pwn challenges, the server that we set up during the game for the challenges has been down.
 You can set up the challenges in your lab based on the given docker files.

 Good luck and have fun!